RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 .suid_bash-4.4#
 ```

-Owned, let's go to /root and cat the flag :)
+Owned, let's cd to /root and cat the flag :)

 ### Congratulations!
 You're done with the room!